Volunteer in Peru - Cusco

 Special Needs Care

 Compassionate volunteers looking to make a real difference can join our Special Needs Care project in Peru - Cusco.
-Volunteers work in homes for mentally and physically disabled children where the levels of disability can range from moderate to extreme.
-Volunteers assist with the personal care of the children, providing specialised attention and helping with feeding, clothing, bathing, and organising crafts and games for playtime.
-The range of disabilities found among the children is wide, so volunteers must come prepared to help with both basic life functions and engaging the children in imaginative games.
+Volunteers work in homes for mentally and physically disabled children and elderly people where the levels of disability can range from moderate to extreme.
+Volunteers assist with the personal care of the children and the elderly people, providing specialised attention and helping with feeding, clothing, bathing, and organising crafts and games for playtime.
+The range of disabilities found among the children and elderly people wide, so volunteers must come prepared to help with both basic life functions and engaging them in imaginative games.

 Construction and Renovation

 One of the ways we provide support to the different placements we work with in Cusco is through our Construction and Renovation project.
 Many of these placements are under-funded, run-down, and in need of renovation work.
 Volunteers work alongside a local construction worker who provides them with direction and motivation.
-Volunteers work on a variety of buildings, including schools, orphanages, community centers and clinics.
-Volunteer work varies but generally consists of renovating buildings, re-painting community centers, and building new institutions such as orphanages.
+Volunteers work on a variety of buildings, including schools, community centres and clinics.
+Volunteer work varies but generally consists of renovating buildings, re-painting community centres, and building new institutions such as childcare facilities.
 Volunteers do not need to have experience with construction work, however, having good energy levels, a reasonable level of fitness and good dedication will go a long way to ensuring you get the most out of your volunteer project.
-Please note, the Construction and Renovation project has an extra cost of US$65 per week for supervision, materials and the logistics involved in this project.
+Please note, the Construction and Renovation project has an extra cost of US$65 (approximately AU$92) per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 Clinics and hospitals for low income families in Cusco tend to be under-funded and under-staffed.
 As a result, volunteers play an important role in assisting local nurses and doctors, dentists and specialists while also learning about the healthcare system in Cusco.
 It is important that Medical volunteers have realistic expectations with regard to the activities that they will get involved in.
-Pre-medical students, first year or second year medical and nursing students can participate in the following areas within the clinic and hospital placements: taking weight, height, blood pressure, heart rate and temperature, making beds, cleaning, talking with patients, preparing materials, administering vaccinations and sterilising equipment.
-Third and fourth year medical and nursing students, as well as fully qualified medical professionals can also participate in the following areas: cleaning wounds, giving injections and sutures, consult rooms and specialized departments, assisting doctors taking physicals and histories, giving vaccinations, taking records, drawing blood samples, and basic assistance with physiotherapy.
-Please note, volunteers need to be training or qualified in a relevant medical field.
+Pre-medical students, first year or second year medical and nursing students can participate in the following areas within the clinic and hospital placements: taking weight, height, blood pressure, heart rate and temperature, making beds, cleaning, talking with patients, preparing materials, administering vaccinations and sterilizing equipment.
+Third and fourth year medical and nursing students, as well as fully qualified medical professionals can also participate in the following areas: cleaning wounds, giving injections and sutures, consult rooms and specialised departments, assisting doctors taking physicals and histories, giving vaccinations, taking records, drawing blood samples, and basic assistance with physiotherapy.
+Please note, at a minimum, volunteers need to be training and have clinical experience in a medical setting.
 The level of placement will also be dependent on the volunteer’s level of Spanish, as a basic level is recommended, but a higher level preferred.
 All volunteers must bring evidence of their level of education and scrubs and any basic medical equipment or medications they may have.
-The Medical project has an extra cost of US$65 per week for supervision, materials and the logistics involved in this project.
+The Medical project has an extra cost of US$65 (approximately AU$92) per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 Spanish Service Learning Course